 A sprint challenges many of the existing ways of working for a local government. among these are requiring a team to focus on a single challenge for the duration of the project, and that results are achieved through the sprint faster than the organisation's normal pace.

-Part 2 of 2 - The Sprint - Flex space and parklets project
+The Sprint - Flex space and parklets project

 The challenge definition for the Flex space and Parklets project was highlighted prior to the sprint during development of the PN Streetscape Plan that Urban Kin developed with McIndoe Urban, Isthmus, and CCM Architects.
 The flex space opportunity responded to new street layouts with simple geometry that allow many uses such as supporting the social life in the city.